 - The Bloodsworn Saga

-5) I also want to get better when it comes to re-reading books I love.
-This is also a repeat goal and one I failed at in 2021.
+5) Re-reading more.
+This is also a repeat goal and one I failed at in 2022.
 To keep it low pressure, I’m setting a personal goal of 1 re-read a month.
 Below are the books I’m hoping to re-read.
 Some are old favorites, while others are series books I need to re-read in order to facilitate goal #3 above.

 - Aurora Rising